GongT/baobao/@idlebox/common/docs/common.api.md

     same: T[];
 }

-// Warning: (ae-missing-release-tag) "IAsyncDisposable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface IAsyncDisposable {
     // (undocumented)
     dispose(): void | Promise<void>;
 }

-// Warning: (ae-missing-release-tag) "IDisposable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface IDisposable {
     // (undocumented)